 (Has a lot of salt in his gourd)

-A gourd is an oddly-shaped fruit often used in English to represent a person’s head or brain.
+A gourd is an oddly-shaped fruit often used in the English equivalent to represent a person’s head or brain.
 So to “lose one’s gourd” is to be crazy or to lose one’s mind.

 “Ha molto sale in zucca” refers to a person who has a good head—someone not only bright, but one who possesses a lot of good sense.

 È tutto pepe!

 From salt, we go to pepper.
 Pepper is used to kick any cooking up a notch.
 There’s just something about it that brings life to bland dishes and imbues them with a richer flavor and aroma.

 In Italy, especially in its Southern region, peppers are frequently used in dishes and you can often find little red peppers called “diavoletti” (little devils) strung together and hung to dry.